 5. Wikipedia isn't a bad place to start when you are looking for information on a topic, but it is a big mistake to stop there or use it as the basis of an essay.

 6. Please insure you review the online/in-class participation requirement found in the syllabus: Soc.
 1010, Soc.
 2180, Soc.
 3210.
 Participation is expected.
 Participation points can be earned by making contributions in class or to the online discussion forums (first forum in the class Discussion Board).
-If you can't attend a live class session, the Collaborate archives of that session should be reviewed prior to the next class session And you will need to post a comment in the weekly discussion forum (in addition to your regular SOL) to document your viewing of the archive (archive viewing doumentation posts must follow the guidelines for SOL, see the course syllabus for details).
+If you can't attend a live class session, the Collaborate archives of that session should be reviewed prior to the next class session (or at least within 7 days) And you will need to post a comment in the weekly discussion forum (in addition to your regular SOL) to document your viewing of the archive (archive viewing doumentation posts must follow the guidelines for SOL, see the course syllabus for details).

 The online discussion board grading policy is one that values consistency, in-depth researched messages, and application of course material.
 Consistency will play a significant role in your grade.
 Your participation grade will be posted through MyGateway so you will always know where you stand.
 Do not forget to take this requirement seriously.
 Prof. Keel, and the class TA, will post questions of substantive concern for class discussion, but students are encouraged to initiate their own discussion topics.
 Students are expected to investigate relevant Internet resources (many of these can be found in the Course Documents and the External Links areas of the class MyGateway site), and participate in the ongoing, online, class discussion; and attend class on a regular basis.